Who is this article for?

 - (Optional) If your previous device backed up to multiple destinations, select the destination to use from Restore files from.

-For Code42 federal cloud destinations, the backup set list appears if your previous device had multiple backup sets that use the same destination.
+For some cloud destinations, the backup set list appears if your previous device had multiple backup sets that use the same destination.
 Select the backup set that contains the files to restore.

 - Browse to the user folder for your previous device (typically, the folder matching your name) and select a single folder within your user folder (for example, Documents).